nrfconnect/sdk-sidewalk/.devcontainer/README.md

 - The older Docker version may have problem with running Ubuntu 22.04, sse [docker/hub-feedback#2235](https://github.com/docker/hub-feedback/issues/2235)

+- Sidewalk registration script does not work from the container.
+As a temporary solution all actions that need device_registration app should be preformed on host.

 ## Contributing
 Pull requests are welcome.